Mansher Singh

-Mansher "Joey" Singh OLY (born 1 December 1965 in Calcutta) is an Indian sport shooter who specializes in double trap and trap.
+Mansher "Joey" Singh (born 1 December 1965 in Calcutta) is an Indian sport shooter who specializes in double trap and trap.

 At the 2008 Olympic Games, he finished in first place in the trap qualification.
 He also came first at the 2004 Olympic Games.
 In addition, he has medals from the Asian Games and the Commonwealth Games.
 In the 1994 Commonwealth Games in Victoria, British Columbia, he won a gold medal in the trap event.

 He also won the Arjuna Award in 1993.

 Education

 Singh graduated from St. Columba's School, Delhi in 1985, before studying at St. Stephen's College, Delhi.